ballerina-platform/module-ballerina-task/task-ballerina/Module.md

 This API provides the functionality to schedule jobs on a specific interval either once or periodically by configuring the configuration such as start time, end time, and maximum count.

-The following code snippet shows how to schedule a recurrence job by using this API.
+The following code snippet shows how to schedule a recurring job by using this API.

 ```ballerina
 class Job {